assthehole/my-id-class/README.md

 This website is basically for me to sell my strength points out so that people could hire me in roder that I could get a job and work in a firm I desire with the proper skillsets that they are interested in having.
 From my portfolio, they can be satisfied that who they plan on hiring would not disappoint their expectations prove that I am worth hiring as an employee.

 My User Stories:
 As a user type, I want to make a navigation, so that I can allow the viewer to access the website with ease.
+Thus, I created a menu sticky bar to let the viewer visit each and every page easily.
+What I only hope is that the menu sticky bar does not cover too much of the screen on a small device.

 Most of my wireframes are columns and my work experience wireframe has flex containers and containers that include rows and columns.
 Some of my inspiration of my wireframes are in these hyperlinks: